Oromo expansion: Meslé (1554–1562)

 Meslé's time represent a fundamental change in the expansion of the Oromo.
-Newly-taken territories were permanently settled by Oromo for the first time, and mules and horses began to be ridden by the first time.
+Newly-taken territories were permanently settled by Oromo for the first time, and mules and horses began to be ridden.
 The adoption of horseback riding from the north greatly increased the Oromo fighting power and put them on par with Ethiopian troops, who were largely equipped with firearms.
 In the new phase of migration adopted under Meslé, the Oromo defeated Emperor Gelawdewos's Jan Amora corps, allowing them to pillage a number of towns.
 Instead of returning to their homelands, however, they stayed in the new territories.
 Gelawdewos campaigned against the Oromo as a result, defeating them at 'Asa Zeneb (yet unidentified), but he was nevertheless unable to drive them from the frontier provinces and continued to build the new town in Wej for new refugees.

 Oromo expansions were not restricted to Ethiopian territories either, as activities against Adal were also pursued.
 The forces of Nur ibn Mujahid (r.
-1551/2–1567/8), the Amir of Harar, for instance, were soundly defeated by the Oromo.
+1551/2–1567/8), the Amir of Harar, for instance, were soundly defeated by the Oromo in an ambush at the Battle of Hazalo.
 According to Bahrey, there had been "no such slaughter since the Oromo first invaded".